BarendPotijk/deribit_historical_trades/README.md

 ## Project description ##
 The Deribit_historical_trades repository gathers cryptocurrency (BTC, ETH, SOL, USDC) derivatives traded on the cryptocurrency derivative platform Deribit.
-All crypto option trades since the start of the platform are publicly available in the Deribit API v2.1.1 under 'https://history.deribit.com/api/v2/public/get_last_trades_by_currency' using REST requests.
+All crypto derivatives trades since the start of the platform are publicly available in the Deribit API v2.1.1 under 'https://history.deribit.com/api/v2/public/get_last_trades_by_currency' using REST requests.
 For further information and the documentations see https://docs.deribit.com/#public-get_last_trades_by_currency_and_time.

 ## Getting Started ##